rod-trent/OpenAISecurity/Must_Learn/readme.md

 Fan of Amazon Kindle?
 As each chapter is released it is also available on Kindle Vella, the serialized book service from Amazon.
 Read more: https://rodtrent.substack.com/p/must-learn-ai-security-on-kindle

+Want a physical copy of the book?
+Both paperback and hardcover editions also available through Amazon: https://amzn.to/3UxDZLP

 Love the series so much you want a coffee mug?
 There's now a <b>merch store</b> where all proceeds go to <a href="https://www.stjude.org/" target="_blank">St. Jude Children's Research Hospital.</a> Check it out! <b><a href="https://must-learn-kql.creator-spring.com" target="_blank">MUST LEARN STORE</a></b>

 <b><h1>Table of Contents</h1></b>